 - What facilities are available: is there adequate storage, use of kitchen, outdoor play area?

-Your club must have access to an outdoor play area or, if that is not possible, you must ensure that outdoor activities (eg a trip to a local park) are planned and taken on a daily basis (weather permitting).
+If your club will be registered on the Early Years Register, it must have access to an outdoor play area or, if that is not possible, you must ensure that outdoor activities (eg a trip to a local park) are planned and taken on a daily basis (weather permitting).

 There must also be an area where staff can talk confidentially to parents or carers.
 This does not necessarily need to be a separate room: a quiet corner where you will not be disturbed or overheard would suffice.